Wilfred/wilfred.github.com/_posts/2016-06-14-hypermedia-how-the-www-fell-short.markdown

 ## Transclusion

 Today's web cannot include one page in another.
-You could manaully scrape the HTML and paste it in, but then you miss out any future updates.
+You could manually scrape the HTML and paste it in, but then you miss out any future updates.

 HTML does provide the `<iframe>` tag, but the embedded content does